koor-tech/koor/CONTRIBUTING.md

 ## How to Contribute

-The Rook project in under [Apache 2.0 license](LICENSE) and our Koor Storage Distribution license.
-We accept contributions via
-GitHub pull requests.
+The Rook project's code is under the [Apache 2.0 license](LICENSE).
+We accept contributions via GitHub pull requests.
 This document outlines some of the conventions related to development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.